stnoah1/homepage/content/project/Hand_RGBDT/index.md

 slides: ""
 ---
 **Abstract**
-Hand segmentation is essential for understanding human intention and interacting with humans and computers.
-However, parsing hands is a difficult problem because of the self-occlusion and complexity of fingers.
-When a person is working with objects, it becomes more difficult since the objects are occluding the hands.
-We propose a robust pixel-wise hand segmentation method with deep neural networks by learning hand articulations from colors and depth features and auxiliary modality features.
-As an additional modality to colors and depth data, we adopt the physical property of hands by using a low-cost thermal camera.
-Human temperature can be distinct features to extract the hand from background and objects.
-This is because human tends to have a stable temperature and expose their hand during daily work.
-We also utilize kinematic constraints of the human body to remove artifacts from the similar heat of surrounding backgrounds.
-We have recorded a large amount of daily working action videos with thermal and RGB-D cameras, which labeled with the semi-supervised method.
-To demonstrate our works, we manually annotated hands in daily work videos and compared them with existing state-of-the-art methods.
+Hands have been the subject of computer vision studies because of its fundamental importance as an enabling tool for human interactions in virtual reality and augmented reality.
+Hand segmentation is important for understanding human intent and action while hands are interacting with objects and the environment.
+However, parsing the hands from hand-held objects is a difficult problem because of both object and self-occlusion, the high number of degrees of freedom of the hand, different grasping strategies used by humans for holding objects, and infinitely complex shapes of objects that hands hold.
+To relieve these challenges, we propose a robust and efficient pixel-wise hand annotation method which requires minimal human labor to create a large dataset.
+This dataset involves hand interacting with objects.
+We use human temperature as an additional feature to color and depth features.
+We recorded 979 sequences and 491,192 frames of “hands using tools” videos with Long-Wave InfraRed (LWIR) and RGB-D cameras and then label hands by identifying human body temperature and geometric constrains of hands.
+The quality of our annotation method was evaluated by comparing it with manually labeled images.
+We also analyze the segmentation performance of DeepLabV3+ using a different combination of LWIR and RGB-D images as an input.
+From the analysis results, we developed MultiSpectral Network (MSNet) which is based on DeepLabV3+ and it achieves 4% better hand IoU performance with 30% fewer parameters than the second best network among 5 state of the art methods on our video dataset.